Palm Beach County Library System

-The Palm Beach County Library System is the public library system of Palm Beach County, Florida.
+The Palm Beach County Library System is the public library system of Palm Beach County, Florida, United States.
 Its headquarters, the Main Library, is located in an unincorporated area near West Palm Beach, the county seat.

 The system was established in 1967 and serves Palm Beach County through the Main Library and 20 branch libraries.
 Its first library branch opened in Tequesta on September 25, 1969, and its first bookmobile five days later.
 Unlike neighboring Broward and Miami-Dade counties, where most municipalities have joined their county's library system, most municipalities in Palm Beach County continue to operate their own city libraries, leading the county system to focus on the more suburban communities.
 Instead, a cooperative system model is in place to allow interoperation between county and municipal libraries.

 History

 Prior to 1965, there were two attempts to establish a library system in Palm Beach County.
 One early effort was in 1943, when the Palm Beach County Library Association, a group of local librarians, tried to "align community library services and promote resource sharing".
 However, this attempt failed within a few years.

-Following this, unincorporated Palm Beach County residents requested the Palm Beach County Board of County Commissioners to "undertake an improvement of library service in the county".
+Following this, unincorporated Palm Beach County residents requested that the Board of County Commissioners "undertake an improvement of library service in the county".
 This was not successful either.

 However in the spring of 1965, the League of Women Voters attended a public hearing, where with approximately 200 people in attendance, they gave a presentation.
-This presentation was successful in getting the Board of County Commissioners to appoint a fifteen-membered committee to study the feasibility of a county library system.
+This presentation was successful in getting the Board of County Commissioners to appoint a fifteen-member committee to study the feasibility of a county library system.

 The committee's report found that "there were fourteen municipal libraries serving about 217,000 people, leaving about 107,000 individuals without easy access to library services".

-Subsequently, the committee recommended a library system be formed and overseen by Palm Beach County.
+Subsequently, the committee recommended that a library system be formed and overseen by Palm Beach County.

 The Palm Beach County Library System was formally established in 1967, with a special act creating the Palm Beach County Library Taxing District.
 In 1968, Florence Biller of the State Library in Tallahassee was appointed as the library director of the fledgling Palm Beach County Library System and the first female Palm Beach County department director.
 On September 25, 1969, the Palm Beach County Library System opened its first branch in Tequesta, Florida.
 Its first bookmobile was opened five days later.